youtube/cobalt/starboard/README.md

 product `<family-name>`.
 But they have both big- and little-endian MIPS chips.
 So they might define two platform configurations:

-  1. `bobbox_mipseb` - For big-endian MIPS devices.
+  1. `bobbox-mipseb` - For big-endian MIPS devices.
-  1. `bobbox_mipsel` - For little-endian MIPS devices.
+  1. `bobbox-mipsel` - For little-endian MIPS devices.

 ### II.
 Choose a Location in the Source Tree for Your Starboard Port